Eden Espinosa: Wicked

 Espinosa made her Broadway debut as a member of the original Broadway cast of Stephen Schwartz's musical Wicked, which opened on October 30, 2003.
 She started the production as standby for Idina Menzel in the role of Elphaba.
 She was also an understudy for the role of Nessarose.
-Espinosa performed the role of Elphaba for a month continuously during the Summer of 2004, while Menzel was filming Ask the Dust.
-When going on for Menzel, Espinosa performed alongside opposite Kristin Chenoweth and Jennifer Laura Thompson.
+Espinosa performed the role of Elphaba for a month continuously during the summer of 2004, while Menzel was filming Ask the Dust.
 Espinosa left Wicked on September 5, 2004, to originate the lead for the Broadway debut of Brooklyn.

 Following the closing of Brooklyn the Musical, Espinosa performed the lead role of Elphaba for the Wicked First National tour during the entire San Francisco run, from August 5 to September 11, 2005.
 She replaced Stephanie J. Block while Block recovered from an injury.
-For this engagement, she played opposite Kendra Kassebaum as Glinda.

 On January 10, 2006, Espinosa returned to perform in the lead role of Elphaba for the Broadway production of Wicked, taking over the role from Shoshana Bean.
 Espinosa performed for the Wicked celebration of its 1,000th performance on Broadway, on March 21, 2006.
-Espinosa played opposite both Megan Hilty and Kate Reinders as Glinda on Broadway.
 She left the Broadway production on October 8, 2006, and was replaced by Ana Gasteyer.

 Espinosa received the 2006 Broadway.com Audience Award for "Favorite Female Replacement", in recognition of her performances as Elphaba during her Broadway run as lead.

-Espinosa was chosen to originate the role of Elphaba for the third U.S. production of Wicked in Los Angeles, which opened on February 21, 2007, at the Pantages Theatre.
-She opened the show with former Broadway co-star Megan Hilty as Glinda.
+Espinosa originated the role of Elphaba for the third U.S. production of Wicked in Los Angeles, which opened on February 21, 2007, playing the role until December 30, 2007.
 She received broad critical acclaim for the role.
-Espinosa left the Los Angeles company on December 30, 2007, and was replaced by Caissie Levy.

-Following the closing of Rent, she returned to the Los Angeles production of Wicked on October 31, 2008, to reprise the role of Elphaba and stayed with the production until its closing night on January 11, 2009.
-Wicked Los Angeles was one of the most financially successful musicals in Los Angeles theatre history.
+She returned on October 31, 2008 and stayed with the production until its closing night on January 11, 2009.
+On March 2, 2010 until June 26, 2010, Espinosa played Elphaba in the San Francisco production of Wicked.

-On March 2, 2010, Espinosa took over the role of Elphaba from Teal Wicks for the San Francisco production of Wicked.
-She performed opposite Kendra Kassebaum as Glinda, with whom she had previously performed on the Wicked First National tour when it played in San Francisco.
-Espinosa left on June 26, 2010, and was replaced by Marcie Dodd.
 This was the last time Espinosa ever played Elphaba.